-A combination of fail/safe features provide protection against brake system failures.
-Each service braking system, front and rear, has a backup capability in the event of partial or total system failures.
-If the front brakes fail, operating the brake treadle activates the rear service brakes normally providing sufficient braking action to effectively stop the coach.
-If a failure occurs in the rear, the front service brakes and rear spring brakes provide braking action.
-Under these conditions, the spring brakes do not lock in, as in a normal set position, but instead their application is "modulated" in the same manner as the service brakes, thereby providing a normal braking "feel".
+Brake system failures are protected against by a combination of fail/safe features.
+Each service braking system, front and rear, has a backup capability in the form of the rear spring brakes in the event of partial or total system failures.
+If the front brakes fail, operating the brake treadle activates both the rear service brakes and the rear spring brakes, providing sufficient braking action to effectively stop the coach.
+Under these conditions, the spring brakes do not lock in, as in a normal released position, but instead their application is "modulated" in the same manner as the service brakes, thereby providing a normal braking "feel".
+If a failure occurs in the rear, the front and rear spring brakes provide braking action.

 In the unlikely event of a failure where both service braking systems are disabled, the rear spring brakes will apply automatically and bring the vehicle to a stop.
-As a safety factor, the coach should not be moved until brake failures (any type) are corrected.
+As a safety factor, the coach should not be moved until any type of brake failures are corrected.